Kansai Wakayama Reboot body and soul in Japan’s spiritual heartland

 Beachgoers flock to the picturesque and dramatic coastline to soak up the sun when beach season gets fully underway in July.
 Through July and the first half of August, the Wakayama night sky fizzes with firework displays.

-Blazing red maple leaves transform the gardens of majestic Wakayama Castle in mid-November.
+Blazing red maple leaves transform the gardens of majestic Wakayama Castle in late November.
 Shingu City celebrates its local festival in early October, in which divine spirits are transported along the Kumano River.

 Warm up in historical hot spring resorts in the mountains and along the coast.
 Enjoy Wakayama's sweet, juicy mikan oranges when they are in season between October and January.